artfulrobot/activitytabs/README.md

 ## Known Issues

 This is in early development, and there could be lots of ways to improve it.
 Feel free to add an issue, and [get in touch](https://artfulrobot.uk/contact) if you'd like to fund a feature.
 PRs welcome too!

+## Release notes.

+### v1.2.2

+- Show labels instead of raw values for fields that use option groups (e.g. selects.)

+- Present custom date fields in their configured format.